These ideas make homestead and ranch life easier

-Outfitting a modern ranch or homestead is all about a more sustainable and self-sufficient lifestyle.
+Living the homestead and ranch life is all about a more sustainable and self-sufficient lifestyle.
 Organic practices are used on the landscape and in the gardens.
 Homemade compost is an integral part of the family’s vegetable garden.
 Energy efficiency is part of the design of buildings, and appliances are selected based on their efficient use of resources.

-The ranch and homestead state of mind can also include raising chickens for a steady supply of fresh eggs.
+The homestead and ranch life can also include raising chickens for a steady supply of fresh eggs.
 (This is true for large acreage properties and even in some suburban homes.)
 On larger ranch and homesteads, becoming more self-sufficient means drilling wells and installing backup water pumps.

 Here are some great products that make the ranch, homestead and self-sufficient lifestyle easier.